Earn Your MSN FNP Online

 $150 Graduation Fee, Course Materials ($ varies by course)

-Students enrolled in MSN programs may be subject to ongoing licensure checks through a third party vendor, additional fees will apply and may vary by state.
+Students enrolled in the MSN program may be subject to ongoing licensure checks through a third party vendor, additional fees will apply and may vary by state.

 Frequently Asked Questions